venmo/venmo-ios-sdk/README.md

 #### 4. Send a payment

 Sending a payment is achieved by constructing a ```VDKTransaction``` object with some basic properties.
-There is an initializer which will construct a valid, sendable payment: ```transactionWithType:amount:note:recipient:```.
+There is a factory method which will construct a valid, sendable payment: ```transactionWithType:amount:note:recipient:```.
+You can also modify each of the properties individually.

-This is then posted by calling the ```sendTransaction:withCompletionHandler:``` on the shared instance of ```VenmoSDK```.
+This is then posted by calling the ```sendTransaction:withCompletionHandler:``` method on the shared instance of ```VenmoSDK```.

-If the user has the Venmo app installed, they will be switched across to the Venmo app to complete the experience natively, otherwise a web experience will be shown.
+If the user has the Venmo app installed, they will be switched across to the Venmo app to complete the payment natively, otherwise a web view will be shown within your App.

  ```objc
  #import <VENAppSwitchSDK/VenmoSDK.h>